ConnorSmiley/Today-I-Learned/README.md

 -`Synthetic backup` = Merging past and earlier parts to create a backup

--`Differential backup` = Create backup from lastest modified copy
+-`Differential backup` = Uses last modified and adds to last modified.
+Then merges with full backup

--`Incremental backup` = Creates copy of new files modified since the last backup.
+-`Incremental backup` = Makes new backup after every change, then adds many backups to the full backup

 __Scripts__